cjy13579/CIS25/README.md

 This week’s assignment focuses on debugging C++ code and rewriting it using nested if statements.
 The goal is to correctly determine and display the largest of three input numbers.

+# test1.cpp
+# What the Program Does

+Displays a menu with three options:

+Add Item

+View Items

+Exit

+Accepts user input.

+Uses conditional statements (if, else if, else) to check which option the user selected.

+Prints the appropriate response depending on the choice.

+Handles invalid input by showing an error message.

+# test2.cpp

 # What This Program Does

 This program asks the user to enter three numbers.